 In the open ocean, swarms of U-boat “Wolfpacks” decimated shipping through 1942, with the Kriegsmarine winning at ~ 35:1 ratio.
 Torpedo explosions under ships caused the water to “sink” suddenly underneath, breaking their hulls in half.
 In the first year America entered the war, Navy and merchant ships went down at a steady rate as Germany now had the green light to attack them at will.
 That’s a major reason Hitler declared war on the U.S. just after Pearl Harbor, hoping to starve out Britain.
 U-boats did have a weakness: their internal combustion engines ran in conjunction with batteries that had to be recharged periodically at the surface, making them vulnerable to air attack when surfacing.
 Unfortunately, the middle of the Atlantic was outside the range of Allied planes, making this region most vulnerable to Wolfpacks.
 Over 3k American merchant ships sank in 1942-43, ~1% of the 300k that supplied Britain.
 Improvements in onboard radar were the key to closing this “Atlantic Gap” as the “hunter became the prey.”
 U-boats were now increasingly on the receiving end of torpedoes, ending up at the bottom of the ocean.
 German U-boat crews had a 75% chance of dying, the worst odds of all the German armed services.
 Of the technology Britain shared with America during the war (including computer and atomic technology), the magnetron radar was the first to pay dividends.

-Even when they were winning the Battle of the Atlantic, Germany wasn’t able to touch American oil fields in Texas, Oklahoma, or California regardless of whether they bombed tankers, and some made it through.
+Even when they were winning the Battle of the Atlantic, Germany wasn’t able to touch American oil fields in Texas, Oklahoma, or California regardless of whether they bombed tankers in the Gulf.
 To support the Arsenal of Democracy, Petroleum Administration for War engineers and oil companies built a pipeline (“Little Big Inch”) from East Texas to Chicago for kerosene, gasoline, heating oil, and diesel, and another (“Big Inch“) to carry crude oil from East Texas to shipyards in New York and Philadelphia.